New Version Available

 - Environment variables needed

-- Git conventions (branch naming, commit format)
+- Git conventions (branch naming, commit format, lint-staged scope)

 ### CLAUDE.md Scaling for Large Projects

-- `CLAUDE.md` — Core: tech stack, standards, commands, shared decisions
+- `CLAUDE.md` — Core: tech stack, standards, commands

-- `CLAUDE-FRONTEND.md` — UI frameworks, component patterns, styling rules
+- `CLAUDE-FRONTEND.md` — UI frameworks, component patterns

 - `CLAUDE-BACKEND.md` — API design, database schema, auth flows